 The last and most important step is the capacity to analyze that comes with Industry 4.0 and IoT solutions.
 Actionable intelligence is identified through analysis of generated real-time data.
 In addition, necessary actions are triggered when needed.

 Therefore, industry 4.0 is all about Connects, Collects and Analyzes manufacturing production and processes that in turn assures excellence in operational efficiency by directly influencing decision making and constructive action enforcement.

-Workforce leadership – Industry 4.0 strong-arms team leaders to encourage and induce behavioral changes among team members / workforce.
+Workforce leadership – Industry 4.0 strong-arms team leaders to encourage and induce behavioural changes among team members/workforce.
 As industry 4.0 brings work transparency with real-time data, the workforce is now pushed to become efficient in work patterns.
 Energy consumption can be done more effectively and wasteful habits can be diminished.

 These are some of the ways and areas in which Industry 4.0 directly improves the operational efficiency of a manufacturing unit.

 Fogwing IIoT Platform is a masterpiece designed for manufacturing industries.
 It is constructed with a variety of features to automate the manufacturing industry and improve operational efficiency.

 Sensors are affixed on the machine, inventory equipment and supply chain process tools.
 These sensors are connected via a wireless network.
 The connected sensors collect data in real-time and with the help of edge computing devices that localize data and further send it to Fogwing cloud.
 In the Fogwing cloud, advanced digital data is converted to valuable insights with principles of data analytics and predictive maintenance.
 These insights are grouped under parameters pertaining to the manufacturing industry operations and is accessible by manufacturers on their Fogwing digital dashboard screen.